Delicious Hot School Lunches

 Registering for free school meals doesn’t mean your child has to eat the school lunch – there are many additional benefits!
 Schools receive a payment called the Pupil Premium Grant for each child who is registered for free school meals.
 This money helps us provide extra support like additional tuition, help with paying for educational visits, swimming and attendance at before and after school clubs for those children entitled to free school meals.

 Checking to see if your child is eligible is quick and easy.
-A form is available from the school office.
-You can also register online.
+Simply complete the online form accessed via the link above, or obtain a hard copy form from the school office.